Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 Besides the army presets, no configuration is required.
 The bot searches for barbarian villages and then attacks them using the matching presets.
 You can also see it jumping to the barbarian villages on the map.

-In the console window, you can read about the number of sent attacks and what the bot is currently doing:
+Under 'Status text from bot', you can read about the number of sent attacks and what the bot is currently doing:

 ```text
 Session performance: attacks sent: 129, coordinates read: 1478, completed farm cycles: 1